zkldi/uscir-spec/source/common/api.rst

      - Description
    * - ``body``
      - Object
-     - Only present on ``statusCode 20``.
+     - Must be present on ``statusCode 20``.
 Contains the results of your request (such as score data, chart data, etc.)